 The Pembina Gorge and surrounding areas in Cavalier, Walsh and Pembina counties make up the tourism region, where the forested terrain and river gorge offer plenty of opportunities for adventure seekers.

 “It’s this wonderland that people aren’t even that aware of in North Dakota, so I think people are surprised.
 I call it a pleasant surprise,” Mandt says.
 “I describe the gorge as a bit soulful.
 It’s really untouched and most of the projects we work on keep that value, that it remains nature-centric.”

 One of the added features is the Pembina Gorge Downhill Terrain Bike Park, the only downhill mountain bike terrain park in North Dakota with a lift service.

 Located 7 miles west of Walhalla in Frost Fire Park, the bike park started in 2018 with three trails.
 Four more trails and a skills track are being added this year.
 Rent a mountain bike, ride the trails, then take the chairlift back to the top.

 A beginner downhill flow trail, almost a mile long, has gentle switchbacks and smaller berms for novice riders.
 Trails ranging from intermediate to advanced to expert offer more aggressive rides with fewer switchbacks and larger berms.
 A climbing trail of more than a mile takes riders from the base to the top, then connects with other trails to ride back down.
-More details can be found at: https://frostfirepark.org/mtn-bike-terrain-park.
+More details can be found at: https://frostfirepark.org/mtn-bike-terrain-park(link is external).
 Helmets are required on the trails.
 Due to COVID-19, the bike park is unable to rent helmets, but will have a small selection for sale.